mas-4/cheap-experiments/README.md

 ### Background

 I'm a software developer with minimal experience in math (some linear algebra and calculus).
-Now I want to make a career step change
+Now I want to make a career step change.

 <!--  This section is commented out just for LLMs
 ### Status